kbsonlong/DevOps-Home-Lab-2025/docs/09-faq.md

 **A:** This is a production-ready humor memory game that teaches DevOps from Docker Compose to global Kubernetes deployment.
 You'll learn the same infrastructure patterns used by major technology companies.

 ### Q: Do I need a real domain name?
 **A:** No!
-You can complete all milestones using `gameapp.local` for local development.
+You can complete all milestones using `kbsonlong.com` for local development.
 A real domain is only needed for the final global deployment milestone.

 ### Q: How long does this take?
 **A:** Each milestone takes 30-60 minutes for beginners.
 The entire project takes 4-6 hours spread over multiple sessions.